jingwora/GPTs-Code-Copilot/README.md

 ### Conversational Flow

-Conversational flow structure provides of various paths a conversation can take, such as writing a function, fixing an error, improving code, or asking open questions.
-Each path consists of user actions, such as providing details, and corresponding bot actions that lead to a solution and end with request for feedback.
+Conversational flow structure offers various paths a conversation can take, such as writing a function, fixing an error, improving code, or asking open questions.
+In each path, the user provides details, and then the bot responds with a solution.
+All conversations should end with a request for feedback

 <img src="https://github.com/jingwora/GPTs-Code-Copilot/blob/main/images/Conversational-flow.png?raw=true" width="1000"/>